 Hannah worked as Field Producer for ITV Daybreak News with their Chief Correspondent in the 6 days directly following the Tohoku Earthquake.

-Filmed by Hannah, edited by Daniel
+Produced and filmed by Hannah, edited by Daniel.

 ► Watch the video on Oxford's site

 Michelle Obama invited students from the Elizabeth Garrett Anderson School in North London for an Inspirational Day at Christ Church, Oxford.
 This film follows the girls' magical experience at the University and the moment they met none other than the First Lady of the United States.